GabLeRoux/docker-ansible/ReadMe.md

 ### My version is not there, what can I do?

-Fork the project, replace `ENV` and push your own image.
+Have a look at [hub.docker.com/r/gableroux/ansible/tags](https://hub.docker.com/r/gableroux/ansible/tags), most versions are available and I have automatic PRs setup for upgrading the project so the version you're looking for should be there.
+If for some reason, it's still not there, you can fork the project, replace `ENV` and push your own image.

 ### Can I contribute?